CLANNAD

 Tokyo (Mizuho, Hamura)

 In 2004, a Visual Novel called Clannad was released.
-A couple of years later, KEY-studio took on the task of telling this touching story in anime as well.
+A couple of years later, the KEY studio took on the task of telling this touching story in anime as well.
 Released in 2007, Clannad and especially its second season, Clannad: After Story, have generally been indelibly engraved in the consciousness and emotions of each of its viewers since their release.
 This trip to the hometown of Tomoya and Nagisa is a real experience for anyone touched by the story.
-It pays to stare at the sky, according to the legend of the city, there may sometimes be a small sparkling bright spot there…
+It pays to stare at the sky, according to the legend of the city, there may sometimes be a small sparkle of light there…

 The excursion takes you all day from evening to evening with the transitions, and there is quite a lot of walking.